huntermacd/chairlytics_js_test/README.md

 # Chartlytics Javascript Exercise

 This is my solution to Chairlytics' JavaScript exercise.
 I opted to keep this project as stripped-down as possible.
 Beyond using Babel for ES-next transpilation, I utilized no other imported modules.
 The UI will respond to changes in the `resources` dataset and flexbox and Font Awesome were used to clean up the display of the information.
 For example, if only one person is grouped in a `Person` type, a single user icon will show.
 Otherwise, a group of users icon will show.

+## Run It

+To view the project with static data, you need only to clone the repo and open index.html.

+**If you would like to make changes to the dataset and see them reflected on the front-end:**

+You will need Node (https://nodejs.org/en/) and Yarn (https://yarnpkg.com/) installed.
+To begin, run:

+`yarn install`

+This will install the packages required to transpile the JS.
+Now you can make changes if you'd like.

+After making a change to the `resources` dataset in `src/script.js`, run:

+`yarn run build`

+This will run the Babel command to transpile the JS.

-The original outline for the exercise is shown in full below.
+**The original outline for the exercise is shown in full below.**

 ## Description